 You will see the following result:

-then check Pod, you will see the following result:
+then check the Pod, you will see the result a Pod frontend is recreated as follows: